 Here she acknowledges the problems of the country, but then when she weighs them up against the positives, decides that she will not, like so many others, leave the country of her birth – a country she loves – in search of the good life elsewhere.

 I had travelled to Trinidad for work to witness at first hand how and why this country is a world leader in Citizenship education.
 The Republic of Trinidad and Tobago is one of the most educated countries of the world, with a literacy rate of more than 95%.
 This is largely due to democratic access to free education given to all.
-On the second night there, some adventurous visitors went to check out the lively bar down the road.
+On the second night there, some adventurous visitors went to check out the bar down the road.
 It was always so full of raucous sounds of people enjoying themselves and lively music.
-On the way back the group were help up at gunpoint and everything taken.
-At least because it was at the start of the visit they had plenty of time to spend at the embassy trying to replace passports.
+On the way back the group were held up at gunpoint and everything taken.
+At least, because it was at the start of the visit, they had plenty of time to spend at the embassy trying to replace passports.
 Unless, as one canny man did, you had stashed everything in your underpants.
 Immigration officers should be aware of this before they lick their fingers as they thumb through your passports.
 We visited quite a few schools and despite a lack of what we would see as modern classroom facilities, they were obviously doing a fabulous job.
 Patriotism and citizenship were in abundant evidence and echoed Denyse Plummer’s sentiments and presumably supported the combatting of any “brain-drain” abroad.
 We were invited to the Ministry of Education to meet with the Minister and visited several schools where we were greeted with music – choirs or steel bands.
 The students were unfailingly polite, full of smiles and words of welcome.